 In the hierarchy of frugal strategies, buying secondhand has always been one of my favorites.

-After 25 years of avid thrifting — with the bargains and bruises to prove it — here are my top five strategies to land sweeter deals at any thrift shop:
+After about a quarter-century of avid thrifting — with the bargains prove it — here are my best strategies to land sweeter deals at any thrift shop:

 1. Understand that each store is unique

 Every secondhand store has its own distinct personality.
 Some seem to get better furniture, others pull in a better selection of books.

 Respect and capitalize on the vibe of each store and use it to inform your shopping strategy.

 Understanding your local thrift and secondhand market is key to scoring the best items before anyone else.